2020 Romanian parliamentary election: Period before the political campaign

 The government decided parliamentary elections would be held on 6 December 2020.
 On 30 September 2020, the president of the Alliance of Liberals and Democrats (ALDE), Călin Popescu-Tăriceanu, proposed on Facebook that the elections be postponed to March 2021.
 On 2 October 2020, former Save Romania Union (USR) deputy Adrian Dohotaru submitted a bill to the Senate, proposing the parliamentary elections be held on 14 March 2021, which received support from the Social Democratic Party (PSD).
 On 7 October 2020, the first vice-president of the PSD, Sorin Grindeanu, claimed that the government's plan would lead to a surge in COVID-19 cases.
 On 8 October, Călin Popescu-Tăriceanu and Victor Ponta announced in a press conference that their parties will run in the elections on a shared list under a single name: Social-Liberal PRO Romania (PRO România Social-Liberal).

 PSD president Marcel Ciolacu announced on 15 October that the World Health Organization's representative in Romania, Alexandru Rafila, was one of the party's candidates for the parliamentary elections.
 He will be top of the list of deputies for the Bucharest circumscription, while Gabriela Firea will lead the list of senators.

-Parties
+Political parties

-The following table presents the composition of the Parliament of Romania during the 2016–2020 legislative term.
+The following table presents the composition of the Parliament of Romania during the 2016–2020 parliamentary term.